 Imagining the Months of the Year From My Inner Child

 January welcomes in the New Year.
-Let’s be enchanted by the month of January because it is the time to look forward with a fresh perspective and new convictions, spunk and spirit with our inner child alive knowing that age is just a number.
+Let’s be enchanted by the month of January because it is the time to look forward with a fresh perspective and new convictions, spunk, and spirit with our inner child alive knowing that age is just a number.

 February is the month of grateful hearts.
 Love February because you love to love.
 It is the time to show appreciation and thankfulness to others for loving you.
 To experience love is one’s greatest gift.
-Love, cupids and especially caring for others will keep your inner child alive.
+Love, cupids, and especially caring for others will keep your inner child alive.

-March is the last hurrah of winter, and brings the rains and springtime our way.
+March is the last hurrah of winter and brings the rains and springtime our way.
 There is nothing greater to keep one’s inner child alive.
-In order to receive, you have to give – so give in to the slush and the puddles, the bear limbs on the trees and look forward to spring on its way!
+In order to receive, you have to give – so give in to the slush and the puddles, the bare limbs on the trees and look forward to spring on its way!
 This is the month to let yourself know who you are.

 April is the month spirits start to soar.
 Keep your inner child alive by watching the birds soaring in the sky.
 Your spirits should soar as the grass turns green, the brown branches on the trees sprout buds, people of all ages walk down the street with smiles on their faces and the colors of spring fashion covering their bodies.
 Spring is just the start to having summertime fun, so let your inner child shine.

 May is the month smiles deepen and laughter increases.
 The rain stops.
 The sun shines brighter, and the sun rises early in the East.
-May is the month of the sweet smelling lily.
+May is the month of the sweet-smelling lily.
 The windows in homes begin to stay open as the fresh air of spring floods in.
 This will keep your inner child alive with the positivity and hope that spring brings.

 June is bursting out all over.
 This is the month of having fun!
-Tree branches are full with bright green leaves, and the flowers are popping up all over.
+Tree branches are full of bright green leaves, and the flowers are popping up all over.
 The air is deliciously warm, and the boats are back in the harbor.
 The lake is calm and people are gay at heart.
 Spending time entertaining your grands will keep your inner child alive.
-Seeing youngsters live life full of curiosity and wonder benefits all who watch.
+Seeing youngsters live a life full of curiosity and wonder benefits all who watch.

 July is the month of curiosity or as I call it ‘on the go’.
-We cruise, we fly off with family to exciting ports, we sail, we go fishing, we attend outdoor concerts and picnics and visit the national parks.
+We cruise, we fly off with family to exciting ports, we sail, we go fishing, we attend outdoor concerts and picnics, and visit the national parks.
 The weather is glorious and keeps us on the go, allowing us to dream of childhood memories to keep our inner child alive.

 August is the summer month of reflections and memories.
 We begin to slow down toward the middle of August and reflect.
-The memories of the summer, and the newness of the approaching fall seem to conflict with one another.
+The memories of the summer and the newness of the approaching fall seem to conflict with one another.
 We want summer to last but look forward to what lays ahead for fall.

 September is the month to be true to yourself.
 It is the month to set goals.
-To organize, clean house, decide on your passions and add to your wardrobe.
+To organize, clean house, decide on your passions, and add to your wardrobe.
 It is the ‘mentally busy month’ of the year.
 And, the perfect time to begin to look for a fulling new purpose.
 Let your imagination lead the way.